wahdanz1/taxi-prediction-fullstack-daniel-opa24/README.md

 ### Google APIs Setup
 1. Enable Google _Places API (New)_
 2. Enable Google _Routes API_
+3. Enable Google _Weather API_
-3. Create API key with appropriate restrictions
+4. Create API key with appropriate restrictions
-4. Add billing information (required for production usage) - but these can be used with Free Tier
+5. Add billing information (required for production usage) - but these can be used with Free Tier

 ## 🎓 Learning Outcomes